Intro to Tableting Part II | Introduction to Tablet Making Part 2Print

 - Calcium sulfate

-- Pan Pour Method – rarely used and has several disadvantages: (a) requires additional steps such as drying to help remove solvents, (b) slow, (c) requires manual operation and (d) aqueous based coatings are not preferred for this method (overwetting of the tablet)
+- Pan Pour Method – this traditional method is now rarely used as it has several disadvantages: (a) requires additional steps such as drying to help remove solvents, (b) slow, (c) requires manual operation and (d) aqueous based coatings are not preferred for this method (they cause overwetting of the tablet)

-- Pan Spray Method – it is more preferred than the Pan Pour method due to the automation of the process and increase efficiency.
+- Pan Spray Method – it is more preferred than the Pan Pour method as the process can be automated thereby giving increase efficiency.

 - Methyl Hydroxy Ethyl Cellulose (MHEC) – it is rarely used as it is soluble/compatible with some organic solvent.

-- Ethyl Cellulose (EC) – EC is combined with other water soluble additives such as HPMC due to its insolubility in water and gastric fluids.
-Unplasticized EC films tend to be weak and need modifiers in order to obtain the correct formulation.
+- Ethyl Cellulose (EC) – EC is normally combined with other water soluble additives such as HPMC due to its insolubility in water and gastric fluids.
+Unplasticized EC films tend to be weak and needs modifiers in order to obtain the correct formulation.

-- Hydroxy Propyl Cellulose (HPC) – HPC is soluble in below 40 C water but insoluble above the 45C.
-Is also soluble to other polar organic solvents and gastric fluids.
+- Hydroxy Propyl Cellulose (HPC) – HPC is soluble below 40°C in water but insoluble above 45°C. It is also soluble in other polar organic solvents and gastric fluids.

-- Polyethylene glycols (PEG) – the (200-600) low molecular weights PEG is liquid when at room temperature and are often used as plasticizer.
-(900-8000) high molecular weights PEG on the other hand are in white and waxy solid form when in room temperature.
-The combination of the PEG waxes with the CAP gives the films its solubility.
+- Polyethylene glycols (PEG) – the (200-600) low molecular weight PEG is liquid at room temperature and is often used as plasticizer.
+High molecular weight PEG (900-8000) on the other hand is a white and waxy solid at room temperature.
+The combination of the PEG waxes with CAP gives provides a soluble film.

-- Acrylate polymers – this is marketed under Eudragit.
-Eudragit E is a co-polymer cationic that is based on Poly (methyl) acrylates.
-The Eudagit E swells when exposed to gastric fluid of up to 5pH.
-It is also freely soluble.
+- Acrylate polymers – these are marketed under Eudragit brand.
+Eudragit E is a cationic co-polymer that is based on Poly (methyl) acrylates.
+The Eudagit E swells when exposed to gastric fluid at up to pH 5.0.
+It is also freely soluble in gastric fluids.
 The polymers produces films that delays action.
-The Eudragit RL and RS have low quaternary ammonium content and are co-polymers.
+The Eudragit RL and RS copolymers have low quaternary ammonium content.

-- Cellulose acetate phthalate (CAP) – most commonly used.
-Tablet is soluble at above pH 6
+- Cellulose acetate phthalate (CAP) – the most commonly used enteric film coating.
+It is soluble above pH 6.

 - Aquateric – patented aqueous dispersion of CAP (marketed by FMC Corp.
 USA); particle size in aquateric .05 – 3 micron (CAP)